 Thanks to resources in the new Farm Bill, USDA is also able to continue funding for trade promotion and market expansion for U.S. agricultural products overseas.
 An independent study released in 2010 found that trade promotion programs like Market Access Program (MAP), and Foreign Market Development (FMD) provide \$35 in economic benefits for every dollar spent by government and industry on market development.
 USDA moved quickly to implement trade promotion programs reauthorized under the 2014 Farm Bill.
-Through the MAP, USDA has provided \$173.2 million in FY2015 to 62 nonprofit organizations and cooperatives to help build commercial export markets for U.S. agricultural products and commodities.
-Participants contribute on average a 214 percent match for generic marketing and promotion activities and a dollar-for-dollar match for promotion of branded products.
+Through the MAP, USDA has provided \$173.2 million in FY2015 to 62 nonprofit organizations and cooperatives to help build commercial export markets for U.S. agricultural products and promotion activities and a dollar-for-dollar match for promotion of branded products.
 Through the FMD Program, USDA has provided \$26.7 million in FY2015 to 22 trade organizations to help create, expand, and maintain long-term export markets for U.S. agricultural products.